gosukiwi/minibox/README.md

 ### Options

-For passing options to the lightbox just send an object in the constructor
+To define custom options to the lightbox just pass an object to the constructor

 ```
 $('.myContainer').minibox({